CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

    = \begin{cases} \frac{s_{FP}^{eq}(x|t+1) - s_{FP}(x|t)}{\tau} - (\rho + \textcolor{green}{\rho_{FP}^{struct}(x)}) s_{FP}(x|t) & \text{if $s_{FP}(x|t) < s_{FP}^{eq}(x|t+1)$} \\ -(\rho + \textcolor{green}{\rho_{FP}^{struct}(x)}) s_{FP}(x|t) & \text{if $s_{FP}(x|t) \geq s_{FP}^{eq}(x|t+1)$} \end{cases}

-In the body of the ``evolution_housing_supply`` function, it translates into:
+In the body of the ``evolution_housing_supply`` function, this translates into:

 .. literalinclude:: ../equilibrium/functions_dynamic.py
    :language: python
    :lines: 364-368
    :lineno-start: 364

 Finally, we compute a new equilibrium under this constraint, which yields our final outputs at :math:`t+1`.
 Concretely, we set the value of housing supply at :math:`t+1` as being the sum of the housing supply at :math:`t` plus the difference we just computed, and store it under the ``housing_in`` parameter (whose default value does not matter).
-In the body of the ``run_simulations`` function, it looks like:
+In the body of the ``run_simulations`` function, this looks like:

 .. literalinclude:: ../equilibrium/run_simulations.py
    :language: python